pivotal-cf/docs-rabbitmq-staging/README.md

 ## Style Sheet

-Use this section to specify spelling of special words for VMware Tanzu® RabbitMQ™ for VMs:
+Use this section to specify spelling of special words for VMware Tanzu RabbitMQ for VMs:

 + on-demand plan
 + shared-VM plan